- Through can be a preposition, an adjective, and an adverb.

 - Through is the only formally accepted spelling of the word.

 - Thru is an alternate spelling that should be used only in informal writing or when referring to drive-throughs/drive-thrus.

 Through can be used as a preposition, an adverb, and an adjective.
 It has several meanings, including “from one side to the other of,” “from beginning to end,” and “during an entire period”:

 Through is the only acceptable way to spell the word in a formal situation.
 In informal situations, and especially when texting or instant messaging, the form thru is becoming increasingly popular:

-There is one occasion when thru might be an acceptable choice even in formal writing.
+There is one occasion when thru can be an acceptable choice even in formal writing.
 The word drive-through is commonly spelled with the shortened form of through: